Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Qualitative Evaluation

+The semi-automatic dataset curation involves human annotation.
+Annotators are provided with concise video caption ground truths.
+Specific instructions are given to enrich the caption with comprehensive descriptions of the video content, with specific attention to temporal and spatial details.
+They are given specific instructions to neutralize the tone and biases during the correction process.

-\subsection{Qualitative Evaluation}
+\section{Qualitative Evaluation}

 We performed an extensive evaluation of our model on a variety of open-ended video question-answering tasks, utilizing diverse videos sourced from ActivityNet and YouTube.
 The evaluation tasks included video reasoning (\Cref{fig:video_reasoning}), creative and generative tasks (see~\Cref{fig:creative_generative}), spatial understanding (\Cref{fig:spatial_understanding}), action recognition (\Cref{fig:action_recognition}), video conversation (\Cref{fig:video_understanding_conversation}), question answering (\Cref{fig:question_answer}) and temporal understanding (\Cref{fig:temporal_understanding}).
-Our model demonstrates proficiency in comprehending the content of the videos and generating accurate responses across multiple video based task.
+Our model demonstrates proficiency in comprehending the content of the videos and generating accurate responses across multiple video-based tasks.
 Our model can effectively understand the visual information present in the videos and provide precise answers (see~\Cref{fig:video_reasoning,fig:creative_generative,fig:spatial_understanding,fig:action_recognition,fig:video_understanding_conversation,fig:question_answer,fig:temporal_understanding}).